Using Your Homebrew-Modded Nintendo Wii

 Manual Install to SD Card

-- Copy the contents, folder included, of the extracted file to the /apps directory on the SD card.
+- Copy the extracted folder into the /apps directory on the SD card.

-With the SD card in your Wii you will be able to launch Homebrew Channel and the app you just downloaded should appear on the list.
+Reinsert the SD card into the Wii, launch the Homebrew Channel, and the new app should appear in the list.

 Installing Games & Playing Backups

-You'll need a USB storage device formatted as NTFS plugged in to one of the USB ports on the back of the Wii console.
-An actual external, USB powered hard drive is prefered but you can also use a USB Flash Drive if that's all you have.
-Just don't expect to store too many games on it.
+You’ll need a USB storage device formatted as NTFS, plugged into one of the USB ports on the back of the Wii.
+A USB-powered external hard drive is preferred, but a USB flash drive will also work—just don’t expect to store many games on it.

-- Click the "+" icon on lower-left of the screen
+- Click the “+” icon in the lower-left corner of the screen.

 Restoring to Factory Settings

-We can't think of any good reason you'd want to do this but it is possible to restore the default Nintendo software and completely remove Homebrew and any other software modifications that were made.
-Again, this will essentially un-mod the console and you will no longer be able to play backup games or run third-party apps.
+We can’t think of many reasons you’d want to do this, but it is possible to fully restore the original Nintendo software and remove all Homebrew modifications.
+Doing so will return the console to its factory state and disable Homebrew, USB loading, and third-party apps.

-- With the Wii powered off, insert the SD card into the Wii console and start it up.
+- With the Wii powered off, insert the SD card and power it on.

-- You'll boot into the BootMII utility screen with several icons.
-Click the gear icon.
+- The system will boot into the BootMii menu.
+Select the gear icon.